CT 52

 The Route 52 number was applied Sept.
-15, 1964 to two sections of highway that had not previously been numbered: a segment of the Connecticut Turnpike from Waterford to the US 6 cutoff (SR 695), and a segment of "relocated Route 12" extending north to Route 101.
+15, 1964 to two sections of highway that had not previously been numbered: a segment of the Connecticut Turnpike from Waterford to the US 6 cutoff (SR 695), and a segment of "relocated Route 12" extending north from SR 695 to Route 101.
 "Relocated Route 12" was more of a planning number for the non-turnpike section, since there isn't evidence of it having been signed Route 12.

 Route 52 becomes an Interstate